About Us

 Participants may earn 6 graduate credits from BYU (at a discounted rate) or up to 6 USOE professional development credits (at no cost); they must apply and be invited to participate in the SI.
 Applications are typically due at the end of January.

-Fun summer camps held on BYU campus for students of all ages who love to write or want to improve their writing skills.
+CUWP collaborates with BYU Conferences and Workshops to deliver fun summer camps for students of all ages who love to write or want to improve their writing skills.
 The camps cover different genres and topics such as novels, poetry, short stories, blogs, plays, etc. Students work with experienced CUWP teacher fellows to develop their craft and voice as writers.

 Customized workshops and consultations for schools and districts that want to enhance their writing instruction and assessment.
 Members of the CUWP leadership team and teacher fellows provide research-based strategies and best practices for writing instruction that align with state standards and curriculum goals.